Rolle's theorem

-In calculus, Rolle's theorem or Rolle's lemma essentially states that any real-valued differentiable function that attains equal values at two distinct points must have at least one stationary point somewhere between them—that is, a point where the first derivative (the slope of the tangent line to the graph of the function) is zero.
+In real analysis, a branch of mathematics, Rolle's theorem or Rolle's lemma essentially states that any real-valued differentiable function that attains equal values at two distinct points must have at least one point, somewhere between them, at which the slope of the tangent line is zero.
+Such a point is known as a stationary point.
+It is a point at which the first derivative of the function is zero.
 The theorem is named after Michel Rolle.